jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_01_understanding_security_and_responsible_ai.md

 ## Foundations of Security in AI on Azure

 AI systems on Azure require a strong security foundation to ensure the confidentiality, integrity, and availability of data and models, as well as the resilience and trustworthiness of the system.
-Security in AI is not only a technical challenge, but also a business and ethical imperative.
+Security in AI is not only a technical challenge, but also a responsible business imperative.
 A security breach in an AI system can have severe consequences, such as data leakage, model theft, malicious manipulation, or denial of service.

 To build secure AI systems on Azure, you need to follow the [Microsoft Zero Trust model](https://learn.microsoft.com/en-us/azure/well-architected/security/), which is based on the principle of verifying explicitly, using least-privilege access, and assuming breach.
 This model helps you to mitigate security risks by applying security controls at every layer of the system, from the data source to the model endpoint.